mmark-md/mmark/README.md

 * Setext headings are not supported for the sake of simplicity.
 * Fenced code blocks must be explicitly closed by a closing fence.
 They are not closed by the end of document or by start of another block.
-* Lists and block quotes are defined by column at which their content starts.
-Content belonging to a particular list or block quote should start at the same column (or greater column, up to the column where indented code blocks start).
-As a consequence of this, block quotes do not feature “laziness”.
+* Lists are defined by column at which their content starts.
+Content belonging to a particular list should start at the same column (or greater column, up to the column where indented code blocks start).
+As a consequence of this, lists do not feature “laziness”, unlike in CommonMark.
-* Block quotes are started by a single `>` character, it's not necessary to put a `>` character at beginning of every line belonging to a quote (in fact, this would make every line a separate block quote).
 * Paragraphs can be interrupted by unordered and ordered lists with any valid starting index.
 * HTML blocks are not supported because the syntax conflicts with autolinks